Jan-3007/DSP_lab/README.md

 sudo ln -s /usr/bin/gdb-multiarch /usr/bin/arm-none-eabi-gdb
 ```

-For Ubuntu 22.04 may it be necessary to install `libncursesw5`.
+For Ubuntu 22.04, it may be necessary to install `libncursesw5`.

 Check if board identifies as "FM-Link/CMSIS-DAP Cypress FM Communications Port" using the command `lsusb`, if not see [Flash CMSIS-DAP FW on MB9AF312K](#flash-cmsis-dap-fw-on-mb9af312k)